bjt-user/java/gradle.md

 I ran `./gradlew build` again and now there are two more folders in the `build` directory.\
 The `build/generated` folder has only folders in it no files.\
 `build/classes/java` contains the `.class` files.

+But how do I run the project?
+There is no `./gradlew run`...